Good Scientific Practice – Protecting Scientific Integrity

 - aware of the appropriate procedures of counseling and support in the event of conflicts (information),

-- motivated to maintain your own scientific integrity by discussing specific and structural shortcomings with your co-workers (case discussions).
+- motivated to maintain your own scientific integrity by discussing specific and structural shortcomings with your coworkers (case discussions, homework).

 Please note that this is not an English language course.
 Proficiency in English at the B2 level of competency is required.